sraddepalli/sraddepalli/README.md

 Having 15+ years of professional experience in IT with Masters education (MCA).

-Working as Principal Consultant / Senior Manager - Cloud, Security & Data.
+Working as Cloud Architect / Principal Consultant - Cloud, Security & Data.
 Helped customers with Data & Cloud Migration, Security Advisory for Cloud Migration Engagements.

 UK Resident.